lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

-# Swift Optionals
+---
+layout: post
+title: "Swift Optionals"
+date: 2017-12-04
+---

 ## Introduction
 There is a lot of confusion surrounding the proper use of swift optionals.
 This confusion stems from misunderstandings about:

 1. the use of `?` and `!` as either
   - type modifiers or
   - operators
 2. when is it appropriate for a value to be optional and, most importantly
 3. when is it appropriate to fail